TheRealMattDunn/mattdunn.info/content/notes/Message Buses.md

 ## Subscription Types

-- Pull—subscriber makes reauest via subscription to check for new messages
+- Pull—subscriber makes request via subscription to check for new messages
 - Push—auto send messages to HTTP endpoint